 By Blake Brittain

-A spokesperson for Novo Nordisk said the company will "vigorously defend" its intellectual property.
-Representatives for Viatris did not immediately respond to a request for comment.
+Representatives for Block did not immediately respond to a request for comment on Monday.